anhlh2311/daml-exchange/README.md

 **Choices:**

 - `Mint`: Create new tokens for the owner
 - `Burn`: Destroy tokens and reduce total supply.
 Can burn a partial amount, returning a new TokenLedger contract for the remaining balance if any.
+Takes an `Optional Decimal` for the amount to burn: if `None`, burns the entire balance; if `Some amount`, burns only that amount.

 ### 3. TokenTransferLock